-If you love small dogs, you may well fall in love with the idea of micro and teacup puppies.
+If you love small dogs, you may well fall in love with the idea of micro puppies and mini teacup puppies.
 Due to their recent boom in popularity for being the perfect ‘purse dogs’, it’s important that prospective owners understand exactly what they are, the difference between micro and teacup puppies, and how they differ from other dogs.

 Let’s explore everything you need to know including the answers to the most frequently asked questions about micro vs teacup puppies.